JakubKorytko/file-manager/README.md

 # Configuration

 files-manager comes with a configuration file called **config.json**.
-This file is located in the **/submodules/utils/config.json** path.
+This file is located in the **/commands/logic/config.json** path.

 The config.json file allows you to customize files-manager by adding new commands, changing existing commands, or modifying error messages.
+(*Read more about this in the next section.
+You need to do more than just modify the config.json file to add a new command.*)

 The file consists of two sections: